Soft, yet chewy, and coated in cinnamon sugar, this easy recipe for Snickerdoodle Cookies is the absolute best!

 It was the ONLY cookie that my mom baked outside the holidays--probably because Snickerdoodles are so easy to make!
 And to this day, my mom's Snickerdoodles are one of my all-time favorite cookies.

 While we have established my love affair with these tender cookies, I do believe you will also fall head-over-heels for these Snickerdoodle Cookies.

 - The easiest recipe.
 This recipe for Snickerdoodle Cookies comes together in 1 bowl.
-Yep, no need to mix your wet and dry ingredients in separate bowls for this recipe.
+That's right, no need to mix your wet and dry ingredients in separate bowls for this cookie recipe.

 - The perfect texture.
-Snickerdoodle cookies are flatter cookies, yet should have a bit of chew and still be soft.
+Snickerdoodle cookies should have a bit of chew, yet still, have a soft center.
 This recipe nails it!
 The cookies are tender and soft, yet a tiny bit crispy around the edges.
 Truly perfect!

 - Bursting with flavor.
 The star flavor in a Snickerdoodle Cookie is cinnamon.
 This cookie is bursting with the warmth of cinnamon, yet has rich, buttery undertones as well.
 And the cream of tartar used in this recipe also gives these cookies a slightly tangy flavor.